torkelicious/Editor/README.md

 ESCAPE: Exit Insert mode
 Undo/Redo with U / R
 You can navigate quickly with TAB and SHIFT+TAB (or W and B)
 ```

+if you want to try it, you should build it from source. its a small project, but im too busy/lazy/forgetfull to keep any binaries updated.